Wonderful subgroups of reductive groups and spherical systems: Abstract

 \section{Abstract}

-Let $G$ be an adjoint semisimple linear group over $\C$.
-We analyze the relationship between the algebraic and the combinatorial point of view on Luna's theory of wonderful $G$-varieties.
-Some techniques relating a spherical system to its associated wonderful subgroup are discussed; as a byproduct, we reduce for any group $G$ the proof of the classification to its verification on a small family of spherical systems, called primitive.
+Let $G$ be a semisimple complex algebraic group, and $H\subseteq G$ a wonderful subgroup.
+We prove several results relating the subgroup $H$ to the properties of a combinatorial invariant $\s$ of $G/H$, called its spherical system.
+It is also possible to consider a spherical system $\s$ as a datum defined by purely combinatorial axioms, and under certain circumstances our results prove the existence of a wonderful subgroup $H$ associated to $\s$.
+As a byproduct, we reduce for any group $G$ the proof of the classification of wonderful $G$-varieties, known as the Luna conjecture, to its verification on a small family of cases, called primitive.